bob-cd/bob-cd.github.io/docs/rationale.md

 Some of the (non exhaustive) reasons of why Bob

 - Be fully Free and Open Source (FOSS) under the MIT License.
-- Have a very small core with a limited feature set and be opinionated about them.
+- Have a very small core with a limited feature set and be opinionated about them:
     - Steps (direct commands like shell)
     - Pipeline (Collection of steps which can consume artifacts from other pipelines).
     - Environment (Key value store associated with either steps and/or Pipelines).
     - Resources (Things like source code or artifacts produced by pipelines).
     - Artifacts (Something built by a Pipeline).
 - Expose the above feature set entirely via an API, hence allow any client to configure/control it.
 Also not be affected by bugs in it.
 - Be agnostic of an UI.
 - Be more extensible than great things like Concourse.ci.